vvsenthil/leovegas-wallet-service/README.md

 spring.jpa.show-sql=true
 ```
 6. From the root folder of the application run this command : mvn clean install
-7. To Run this application, open command prompt from root directory of this project and run this command : java -jar target/leovegas-wallet-service-1.0-SNAPSHOT.jar
+7. To Run this application, open command prompt from root directory of this project and run this command :
+	mvn spring-boot:run
+	(or)
+java -jar target/leovegas-wallet-service-1.0-SNAPSHOT.jar

 8. To check that application started successfully go to browser and enter this URL : http://localhost:8080/wallets/test
         This should produce result as below :
             Hello Application started Successfully !!!